stevedonovan/gentle-intro/2-structs-enums-lifetimes.md

     | 8 bytes |
 ```
 The second value is a string slice (`&str`) which refers to the same memory as the string,
 with a size - just the guy's name.
+Cheap to copy!

 The third value is an `f64` - just 8 bytes.
 It does not refer to any other memory, so
 it's just as cheap to copy as to move.